merklegroot/PrimSharp/README.md

 ## Notes

 Dimensions use Width, Breadth, and Height.
-I went with "Breadth" to avoid conflicts with the word "Length."
+I went with "Breadth" instead of "Length" to avoid conflicts with the word "Length."

 ## Example